FioChuck/normalized_data_gen/README.md

 # TLl;DR

 A simple Scala Spark application that generates random mock data with a normal distribution.
 Next the data is written to BigQuery using the Apache Spark SQL connector for Google BigQuery.
-See connector details here: https://github.com/GoogleCloudDataproc/spark-bigquery-connector.
+See connector details [here](https://github.com/GoogleCloudDataproc/spark-bigquery-connector).

 # Setup

 This Scala project is designed to be built/deployed as a fat Jar file.
-A yaml file is included in `.github/workflows/` to automate build and deployment with Github Actions.
+A yaml file is included in `.github/workflows/` to automate build and deployment using Github Actions.

 # Local Development

 When developing locally using Scala metals local credentials must be available for authentication to BigQuery.
 Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the service account key json file.
-More info here: https://cloud.google.com/docs/authentication/application-default-credentials.
+More info [here](https://cloud.google.com/docs/authentication/application-default-credentials).

+12/30/2022

 ```bash
 export GOOGLE_APPLICATION_CREDENTIALS=/Users/chasf/df-credentials.json